-A beginner’s dictionary of MTB slopestyle tricks
+A beginner’s dictionary to Slopestyle tricks

 There's a lot of confusing jargon used on the MTB slopestyle scene – read our quick and simple guide so you can stop pretending to know what everyone's talking about!

-A Backflip in slopestyle is like any other backflip, but with a bike.
+A backflip in Slopestyle is like any other backflip, but with a bike.
 The rider throws bike and body backwards in a full rotation until facing the original direction again.